o3de/sig-network/governance/SIG Network Charter.md

 Last Updated: **23rd Nov 2021**

 ## Overview of SIG
-This sig is responsible for communication mechanisms in O3DE related to multiplayer networking and cloud networking.
+This SIG is responsible for communication mechanisms in O3DE related to multiplayer networking and cloud networking.
 The SIG defines and owns communication protocols, methods and approaches to support O3DE client to server, as well as interaction points with cloud services.

 Responsibilities include: